forwinder15/gatsby-casper/src/content/posts/do-i-need-to-know-how-to-read-music-to-write-songs.md

 ---
 layout: post
-title: 'Do I Need To Know How To Read Music To Write Songs?'
+title: 'How To Write A Song WITHOUT Knowing How To Read Music'
 author: [Jason Coker]
 tags: ['Getting Started']
 image: ../img/IMG_648908070B24-1.jpeg